 - Bring stick pins, staples, tape, etc. to attach their poster materials to the supporting partitions.

-- Posters must be taken down by the presenter following their judging session, but should be left on site (in a storage area indicated) so that award winners may be displayed during the Friday night Gala.
+- Posters should be left on site so that they may be displayed during the Friday night Gala.

 The faculty sponsors should verify that the proposed project: